X4TH3N4/profile/README.md

 ##    Glad to see you here!

 <div style="color: darkgray">
-####I am a web developer who lives in Istanbul, who believes the power of software combined with creativity
+<strong>I am a web developer who lives in Istanbul, who believes the power of software combined with creativity
             and innovation thanks to my passion for the software world.
 I have approximately 5 years of experience with Node.js and JavaScript and have gained 2 years of experience in Web Development, with a continued desire to acquire more experience.
-During this time, I have developed myself and progressed in my career by working on various different projects.</h5>
+During this time, I have developed myself and progressed in my career by working on various different projects.</strong>

-##### I have a philosophy that "Software is not just a job, it's a way of life.
+<strong> I have a philosophy that "Software is not just a job, it's a way of life.
 Push the boundaries and
             make anything possible."
-I am always open to learning and improving, and I take the time to keep up with the latest developments in software technology.
+I am always open to learning and improving, and I take the time to keep up with the latest developments in software technology.</strong>

-##### I believe that software is present in every aspect of life.
+<strong> I believe that software is present in every aspect of life.
 Therefore, I can use my software
             development skills in different areas of life.
-Additionally, I possess skills in understanding customer needs, project management, communication, and teamwork.
+Additionally, I possess skills in understanding customer needs, project management, communication, and teamwork.</strong>

-##### Through my experiences and passion, I aim to progress in my career and build a professional
+<strong> Through my experiences and passion, I aim to progress in my career and build a professional
-            career by specializing in the software industry.
+            career by specializing in the software industry.</strong>

-##### I believe that we must always continue to learn and develop to be successful.
+<strong> I believe that we must always continue to learn and develop to be successful.
 Therefore,
-            I am dedicated to constantly improving and learning with my passion to become a successful developer in the future.
+            I am dedicated to constantly improving and learning with my passion to become a successful developer in the future.</strong>
     </div>

 ## 💫 About Me: